ssimmons122/03-JS-generator/README.md

 Click on the link below to begin.
 Prompts will guide the user to choose their own adventure, evenually generating a password that matches their selected criteria.

 ## Credits
-Starter code cloned from Xandromus
-As always, help from the gals study group
+Starter code cloned from Xandromus, and as always, help from the gals study group

 ## Link